eroux/dokuwiki-plugin-nsbpc/README.md

 ### How it works

 The solution used is very simple: it uses configuration pages with the name `nsbpc_pluginname`, with the very same syntax as ini files (for the sake of simplicity and not reinventing the wheel).
-See [php.net] (especially the *Changelog* section)for the description of the function used to parse config files.
+See [php.net], especially the *Changelog* section), for the description of the function used to parse config files.

 When a plugin wants to read its configuration, it calls the function `getConf($pluginname, $currentns)`, and gets an array with simple `key->values` content.
 This array has the same structure as described in [php.net], with *process_sections* set to `false`.